 Trisomy 13 can be diagnosed before birth by amniocentesis with chromosome studies of the amniotic cells.

 Parents of infants with trisomy 13 that is caused by a translocation should have genetic testing and counseling.
 This may help them be aware of the chances of having another child with the condition.

 Bacino CA, Lee B. Cytogenetics.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 98.

-Madan-Khetarpal S, Arnold G. Genetic disorders and dysmorphic conditions.
-In: Zitelli BJ, McIntire SC, Nowalk AJ, eds.
+Madan-Khetarpal S, Arnold G, Ortiz D. Genetic disorders and dysmorphic conditions.
+In: Zitelli BJ, McIntire SC, Nowalk AJ, Garrison J, eds.
 Zitelli and Davis' Atlas of Pediatric Physical Diagnosis.
-7th ed.
-Philadelphia, PA: Elsevier; 2018:chap 1.BACK TO TOP
+8th ed.
+Philadelphia, PA: Elsevier; 2023:chap 1.BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.